National Terrorism Advisory System: Modifications

-In 2011, DHS added bulletins to NTAS to distribute information about trends and non-specific threats.
+In 2011, the DHS added bulletins to the NTAS to distribute information about trends and non-specific threats.

-On December 7, 2015, a day after an Address to the Nation by the President from the Oval Office, a plan to add a new "intermediate" threat level to the NTAS was announced by DHS Secretary Johnson to reflect a "new phase" in the global terrorist threat against the homeland following the November 2015 Paris attacks and the 2015 San Bernardino attack.
+On December 7, 2015, a day after an Address to the Nation by the president from the Oval Office, a plan to add a new "intermediate" threat level to the NTAS was announced by secretary Johnson to reflect a "new phase" in the global terrorist threat against the homeland following the November 2015 Paris attacks and the 2015 San Bernardino attack.

-The Secretary of DHS for the Obama administration stated that the level understood as a normal alert level would have been considered a higher level years ago, but because of the continual threat, a high threat level is now considered as the "baseline."
+Secretary Johnson stated that the level understood as a normal alert level would have been considered a higher level years ago, but because of the continual threat, a high threat level is now considered as the "baseline."